 Donna Buang Rainforest Gallery and Skywalk (Warburton)

-You don't need to pay big bucks to see wildlife in Melbourne.
-In fact, the Pelican Feeding sessions in San Remo are free to watch and the local fish and chip shop provides the food for the hungry pelicans.
-At Cement Creek, around 10 kilometers from the summit of Mount Donna Buang, is the Rainforest Gallery and Skywalk.
+Traveling to see native animals in Melbourne won't break the bank.
+The Pelican Feeding sessions in San Remo are actually free and open to the public; the fish and chip shop in the area provides the necessary food for the pelicans.
+Cement Creek, about 10 kilometres from Mount Donna Buang's peak, is where you'll find the Rainforest Gallery and Skywalk.

-There are several viewing spots along the walkway where you can pause and enjoy the sounds of Cement Creek flowing past on its journey to the Yarra River
+There are a number of scenic overlooks along the trail where you can take in Cement Creek on its journey to the Yarra River.

 Victory Park, Langs Road, Ascot Vale